PhasecoreX/PCXCogs/README.md

 ```
 [p]repo add PCXCogs https://github.com/PhasecoreX/PCXCogs
 ```
+If you don't have an instance, consider using my nice [docker image](https://hub.docker.com/r/phasecorex/red-discordbot)!

 ## The List of Cogs
 | Name | Status | Description (Click for more details)